-If you would like to recommend a non-commercial resource about the use of authentic resources in world language classrooms that is not currently posted in this Wakelet, we invite you to fill out this short, online suggestion form.
-We will review the resource for potential inclusion in the Wakelet.
+You can recommend a non-commercial site that contains authentic resources or ideas on their use that is not currently posted in this Wakelet.
+Fill out this short, online suggestion form for your resource to be considered for inclusion in the Wakelet.
 Please complete one suggestion form per resource.

-This Wakelet was curated by Serena Schaeber, Project Assistant for the NYS World Language Standards Initiative and 2021 graduate of SUNY Oswego's Master of Science in Teaching Adolescence French Education program, under the supervision of the initiative's Principal Investigator, Dr. Joanne O'Toole, Professor of Modern Language Education, in the School of Education at the State University of New York at Oswego.
+The content of this Wakelet is curated and managed by Barbara Patterson, Project Support Specialist of the NYS World Language Standards Initiative.
+It was created by Serena Schaeber, Project Assistant for the NYS World Language Standards Initiative and 2021 graduate of SUNY Oswego's Master of Science in Teaching Adolescence French Education program, under the supervision of the initiative's Principal Investigator, Dr. Joanne O'Toole, Professor of Modern Language Education, in the School of Education at the State University of New York at Oswego.